Silver paste, Copper paste, Conductive silver paint and Conductive ink

 The use of conductive silver paste is very wide, and many kinds of corresponding conductive silver paste are being developed.

 —Classified according to a wide range of usage

-Conductive silver paste for membrane switch based on PET
+It for membrane switch based on PET

-Low-temperature conductive silver paste for flexible circuit board
+Low-temperature silver paste for flexible circuit board

-Conductive silver paste for single-board ceramic capacitors
+Silver paste for single-board ceramic capacitors

-Conductive silver paste for varistor and thermistor
+Silver paste for varistor and thermistor

-Conductive silver paste for piezoelectric ceramics
+Silver paste for piezoelectric ceramics

 Conductive silver paste refers to the silver paste that is printed on conductive substrates so that it has the ability to conduct current and eliminate accumulated static charges.
 Generally, it is printed on non-conductive substrates such as plastic, glass, ceramic or cardboard.
 There are a wide range of printing methods, such as screen printing, letterpress printing, flexographic printing, gravure printing and lithographic printing.
 Different printing methods can be selected according to the requirements of the film thickness, and the resistance, solder resistance and friction resistance are also different when the film thickness is different.